-The power of embracing imperfection is that it allows you to accept more risk (picking any No. 14 seeds this year?)
+The power of embracing imperfection is that it allows you to accept more risk (picked any No. 14 seeds this year?).
 This is so important in our real work.
 It is the way we grow.
 Perfectionism leads to a fixed mindset, and keep us from tapping our courage.

 One place we see this happening is with our children, especially our daughters.
-A recent TED Talk by Reshma Saujani, the founder of Girls Who Code, makes the point that when we raise children to be perfect, we are not encouraging them to be brave.
+A TED Talk by Reshma Saujani, the founder of Girls Who Code (and also a guest on my podcast), makes the point that when we raise children to be perfect, we are not encouraging them to be brave.
 Taking risks is the way we move society forward through innovation.
 “Tell every young woman you know to be comfortable with imperfection,” Reshma says.